Swelling (ascites and oedema)

 Pancreatic cancer can sometimes cause fluid to build up in the tummy area (abdomen).
 This is called ascites, and it can cause pain and discomfort.

 You may have swelling in your tummy and you may feel full quickly when you eat.
 You might find it harder to move around and may get breathless.
-If you have any of these symptoms, tell your doctor or nurse.
+You may also find it difficult to get comfortable when lying down, or on your side.
+Use pillows to prop yourself up when you sleep.

 The fluid can build up again and you may need to have it drained more than once.
-You may have a permanent drain put in so that the fluid can be regularly drained off by the district nurse at home.
-You can ask your doctor or nurse about this.
+Some people may have a permanent drain put in so that the fluid can be regularly drained off by the district nurse at home.
+This will not be suitable for everyone.

 What is oedema?

 Tell your doctor or nurse if you have any swelling.
 They may recommend pressure stockings to help control the swelling, and suggest some exercises you can do to help the fluid drain away.
-Putting your feet up when you are sitting down can help – try to have your feet higher than your hips if possible.
-It is also important to look after your skin by moisturising the swollen areas – ask your nurse what moisturiser to use.
-Sometimes you may be offered medicine called a diuretic to treat the oedema – although this may not make a big difference.
+Putting your feet up when you are sitting down can help.
+Try to have your feet higher than your hips if possible.

 Get support with ascites and oedema